YaghoJP/YaghoJP/README.md

 👋 Hi, I’m @YaghoJP
-🎮 Game development learner
+🌐 Web development learner
 🔐 Cybersecurity enthusiast
-📚 Books, movies and games
+📚 I enjoy books, movies and games

 <!---
 YaghoJP/YaghoJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.